k2view-academy/K2View-Academy/articles/31_external_resources/04_invoke_soap_call_example.md

 * The service provider publishes the service's WSDL, either as URL or a supplied file, where client shall learn it.
 For such cases we can use a JDK special command line tool called `wsimport`, aimed to reduce the hassles, by making the discovery of the WSDL, "translating" it into Java code form - the SOAP Client code.

-Following we will describe the later cases, where service is published with WSDL, and we will explain the preparation steps, before can be used at Fabric functions code.
+Following we will describe the second case, where service is published with WSDL, and we will explain the preparation steps, before can be used at Fabric functions code.
 When using a provided JAR these steps are not required.

 #### 1. WSDL Discovery: Generating SOAP Client Code